DormanLab/AmpliCI/README.md

 - `size`: scaled true abundance estimated for each selected haplotype, required for the subsequent chimera detection with UCHIME3.

 - `DiagP`: diagnostic probability, which could be used as a criterion to check false positives.
 We suggest post hoc removal of haplotypes with `DiagP` > 1e-40 when applying AmpliCI on real datasets with more than 1 million reads to reduce false positives.
-For further information of the diagnostic probability, please see [our paper](https://www.biorxiv.org/content/10.1101/2020.02.23.961227v1).
+The diagnostic probability may contain an allowance for contaminating sequences (see option `--contaminants`).
+For further information of the diagnostic probability and contamination screening, please see [our paper](https://www.biorxiv.org/content/10.1101/2020.02.23.961227v1).

 - `ee`: mean expected number of errors per read.
 Edgar and Flyvbjerg ([Edgar and Flyvbjerg, 2015](https://academic.oup.com/bioinformatics/article/31/21/3476/194979)) suggested a strategy to filter reads according to their expected number of errors.
 For example, you could remove haplotypes with `ee` > 1.
-Though this strategy works for most of mock datasets, we did observe `ee` > 1 for several true haplotypes with very low abundance when analyzing a specific mock dataset (stag1, see [our paper](https://www.biorxiv.org/content/10.1101/2020.02.23.961227v1)).
+Though this strategy works for some mock datasets, we have observed `ee` > 1 for several true haplotypes with very low abundance when analyzing a specific mock dataset (stag1, see [our paper](https://www.biorxiv.org/content/10.1101/2020.02.23.961227v1)).
 You can read [more about `ee`](https://www.drive5.com/usearch/manual/exp_errs.html).

 ***2.`output_base_filename.out` or `information_output_file`***